aau-claaudia/documentation/docs/guides/performance/performance.md

   to twice as slow as you would normally expect from the underlying physical CPU.

-Storage in Strato is network storage on rotating hard drives
+- **Storage in Strato is network storage on rotating hard drives**

-: The file storage available to Strato instances is provided through a network file system (Ceph) using rotating hard drives.
+  The file storage available to Strato instances is provided through a network file system (Ceph) using rotating hard drives.
 Both the network and the hard drive technology impacts the file I/O performance you experience in Strato.